Bihinga Wetland Rwanda: Best Spot for Birdwatching & Eco Travel

 Other Must-Visit Wetlands in Rwanda

-• Rugezi Marsh: Another Albertine Rift wetland near Lake Bulera, known for over 40 bird species and beautiful scenery.
+• Rugezi Marsh: A protected wetland near Lake Bulera, home to over 40 bird species and scenic landscapes.

-• Nyandungu Urban Wetland Eco-Tourism Park: Located in Kigali, it features walking trails, gardens, and educational displays on wetland conservation.
+• Nyandungu Urban Wetland Eco Park: Located in Kigali, offering trails, botanical gardens, and education on wetland conservation.

 Bihinga Wetland is a peaceful, beautiful escape for anyone interested in birdwatching, nature conservation, and authentic Rwandan experiences.
 It’s perfect for travelers looking to discover Rwanda beyond the usual tourist spots and support sustainable tourism efforts.